memfault/interrupt/_posts/2022-09-06-august-2022-roundup.md

 I like this piece as a discussion point – all too often I see the hype around recent languages that claim to be the successor of C by looking only a singular aspect (memory handling, no surprises, etc).
 The author also reminded me of the “The Killer Feature” effect that once made me buy a Ruby book 😱 – I have yet to see the equivalent for Rust et al.

 - [**kingyoPiyo/Pico-10BASE-T: 10BASE-T from Raspberry Pi Pico**](https://github.com/kingyoPiyo/Pico-10BASE-T)<br>
-Cook hack and a nice README! - Noah
+Cool hack and a nice README! - Noah

 - [**Bringing Rust to Space - Setting up a Rust ecosystem for the VA108XX MCU family - robs blog**](https://robamu.github.io/post/rust-ecosystem/) by Robin Mueller<br>
 A developer was trying to get Rust working on satellite-grade Vorago MCU's.
 It turns out there were no pre-existing libraries for such MCU's (duh) - Tyler.